Thanks for purchasing a CP73/88 Stage Piano. This guide is designed to help get you up and making music ASAP!

 - Cool Tip: Both 1/4” line outputs and XLR balanced outputs are active simultaneously.
 This means you can connect the 1/4” line outputs to a personal monitoring system and send the balanced XLR outputs to a front of house PA system.

-.
+Important Note: For the best sound quality, we recommend connecting your instrument to a mixer, audio interface or powered speakers in stereo.
 Many of the instrument sounds are sampled and programmed in stereo, and many of the effects are stereo as well.
 All these elements sound good in MONO but sound the best in STEREO.
 We don’t recommend connecting to guitar or keyboard amps unless you’re going for a special effect.

 Set the appropriate input gain on your mixer, audio interface or powered speakers.
 Then adjust the output level to the optimal level for your playing and listening environment.
-For more information on input gain and gain staging go here
+For more information on input gain and gain staging go here.

 CP73/88 Stage Pianos features a stereo ¼’ AUX input.
 These jacks allow you to connect an external audio device like a second keyboard, mixer or any music playback device and mix the output of that device with the CP73/88 Stage Piano’s outputs.
 Use the [GAIN] knob to adjust the volume balance.
-The AUX input does not route through any of the CP73/88 Stage Piano's onboard effects.
-USB/MIDI
+The AUX input does not route through any of the CP73/88 Stage Piano’s onboard effects.

 On the CP73/88 Stage Piano keyboard there are two USB connections, TO HOST and TO DEVICE.
 The TO HOST connection connects the CP73/88 Stage Piano to a computer or Mobile device using a USB cable.
 The USB TO HOST connector carries both MIDI and audio information making your instrument a MIDI and audio interface.